Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 Drivers down

 • 2G-only or 3G-only chipset.
 Sub-£40 handsets often skip 4G.
 Fine for now, dead by 2033 when UK 2G networks shut down.
-We don't recommend this for a phone you want to last.
+Not recommended for a phone you want to last.

 • SIM-free, no contract.
-All basic phones we recommend are unlocked.
+All basic phones Knock recommends are unlocked.
 There is no carrier subsidy because there is no carrier deal.

 Hidden costs that don't always make the price tag.